riceissa/issarice.com/wiki/software.md

 - Telegram desktop app -- I tried signing up via the web app but it didn't work so I installed the desktop app.
 Now that I have an account though, I could probably get away with using the web app.
 - Redshift
 - Tux Paint to make drawings for my [Tao Analysis Solutions](https://taoanalysis.wordpress.com/) blog
-- Emacs+mozc for Japanese input
+- Emacs+mozc for Japanese and Russian input
 - Flameshot

 Programs in trial mode: